datascisteven/DataKind-CDAC-Project/README.md

 	- Conduct EDA on NYC Permit Dataset
 	- What about other cities have similar open datasets for street construction permits related to internet fiber?
-	- What additional open datasets can you find that may be relevat to exploring construction for internet fiber or 5B?
+	- What additional open datasets can you find that may be relevant to exploring construction for internet fiber or 5B?

-# Data
+# Data Understanding:

 We were given 3 preprocessed datasets, ACS (Census), FCC, Ookla, to begin work with, accompanied by shapefiles.